 In this Division —

-“commencement day” means the day on which Division 1 comes into operation;
+commencement day means the day on which Division 1 comes into operation;

-“former board” means the board or any other person appointed under section 3 of the repealed Act;
+former board means the board or any other person appointed under section 3 of the repealed Act;

-“former fund” means the superannuation fund established under the repealed Act and governed by the former scheme;
+former fund means the superannuation fund established under the repealed Act and governed by the former scheme;

-“former scheme” means the superannuation scheme established under the repealed Act;
+former scheme means the superannuation scheme established under the repealed Act;

-“new fund” means the fund governed by the new scheme;
+new fund means the fund governed by the new scheme;

-“new scheme” means the City of Perth superannuation scheme established under section 170C of the Local Government Act 1960 (as amended by this Act) as the scheme is amended from time to time;
+new scheme means the City of Perth superannuation scheme established under section 170C of the Local Government Act 1960 (as amended by this Act) as the scheme is amended from time to time;

-“repealed Act” means the City of Perth Superannuation Fund Act 1934;
+repealed Act means the City of Perth Superannuation Fund Act 1934;

-“trustee” means the trustee appointed under the new scheme.
+trustee means the trustee appointed under the new scheme.

 9. Transfer of assets etc.